yash-amd/shark-ai/docs/tune_sdxl.md

   --compile-flags-file=compile_flags.txt  \
   --model-benchmark-flags-file=model_benchmark_flags.txt \
   --devices=hip://0 --num-candidates=9000  \
-  --num-dispatch-candidates=256 \
+  --model-tuner-num-dispatch-candidates=256 \
-  --num-model-candidates=200 \
+  --model-tuner-num-model-candidates=200 \
   --codegen-pipeline=llvmgpu_tile_and_fuse \
   --no-reduce-shared-memory-bank-conflicts-options=True,False
 ```

 `<IR_PATH>`: Provide same MLIR path given to iree-compile

-You can change `num-candidates`, `num-dispatch-candidates` or `num-model-candidates` as per need.
+You can change `num-candidates`, `model-tuner-num-dispatch-candidates` or `model-tuner-num-model-candidates` as per need.
  - `num-candidates` sets the number of tuning spec candidates to generate.
 Increasing this will increase the search space for tuning specs, and could lead to slightly better final tuning specs.
- - `num-dispatch-candidates` sets the number of top dispatch candidates to tune with the model in the loop.
+ - `model-tuner-num-dispatch-candidates` sets the number of top dispatch candidates to tune with the model in the loop.
 This should be smaller than `num-candidates`.
- - `num-model-candidates` sets the number of final candidates to report at the end of tuning.
-This should be smaller or equal to `num-dispatch-candidates`
+ - `model-tuner-num-model-candidates` sets the number of final candidates to report at the end of tuning.
+This should be smaller or equal to `model-tuner-num-dispatch-candidates`

 It will take some time to finish sharktuner.
 You should see the final candidates spec that you can include in td_spec for `harness` run to get better SPS.